Mitigation strategies to prevent malware delivery and execution

 User application hardening.
 Configure web browsers to block Flash (ideally uninstall it if possible), advertisements and untrusted Java code on the internet.
 Disable unneeded features in Microsoft Office (e.g. OLE), web browsers and PDF viewers.

 This mitigation strategy significantly helps to reduce the attack surface of user computers.
-It also helps to mitigate adversaries using malicious content in an attempt to evade application whitelisting by either exploiting an application’s legitimate functionality, or exploiting a security vulnerability for which a vendor patch is unavailable.
+It also helps to mitigate adversaries using malicious content in an attempt to evade application control by either exploiting an application’s legitimate functionality, or exploiting a security vulnerability for which a vendor patch is unavailable.

 Focus on hardening the configuration of applications used to interact with content from the internet.
 For web browsers, block Adobe Flash (ideally uninstall it), ActiveX, Java, Silverlight and QuickTime for Windows.
-Whitelist trustworthy websites that require such web browser functionality for a specific business purpose, such as a legacy Flash application used on the organisation’s intranet.
+Only allow trustworthy websites that require such web browser functionality for a specific business purpose, such as a legacy Flash application used on the organisation’s intranet.
 Note that some web browsers have an embedded version of Flash.

 Ideally uninstall Flash, since simply disabling Flash in the web browser doesn’t mitigate all exploitation vectors such as via Microsoft Office or PDF viewers.
 Furthermore, web browser ‘click-to-play’ functionality provides limited mitigation since it relies on users to make correct security decisions.
 Some users might choose incorrectly, for example enabling a malicious Flash advertisement located on a legitimate website.